 bottom : snapshots from the selection at Dahlia Bakery

 top left : cold brew from Zoka Coffee in Greenlake – a large coffee shop full of tables, delicious goodies, and a great local atmosphere.

 top right : The amazing facade of Storyville.
 Don’t miss this location.
 It’s in the building just behind Pike Place Market (still considered part of the market).
 Enter through a door on the south side of the building and climb a few flights of stairs to the top.

 bottom : storefront and tasty coffee from Slate Coffee

-top right : gluten free chocolate cake w. chocolate center and root beer sauce.
+top left to right: rhubarb crisp w. housemade blackberry gelato.
+The crisp and gelato were individually wonderful, though all together it got a bit sweet.
+Gluten free chocolate cake w. chocolate center and root beer sauce.
 My mom and cousin loved this dessert.
 If you’re a chocolate fan, this is the dessert for you.

 bottom : pan roasted broccoli, roasted cashews, preserved lemons, and dried chiles.
 This dish was hands-down our favorite.
 It’s not spicy.
 It has a great freshness with a slightly Asian flavor, but nothing overpowering.
 It was amazing.
 Don’t miss out on this!